F&M Stories

 Summer brings calmer days on campus, but Franklin & Marshall’s signature blue Adirondack chairs are never empty for long.
 In coming weeks, students will return to campus for various academic and athletic commitments.
 Some already have.

 Across campus (and beyond), students have been busy with summer session classes, research and internships.
-Below, see how five students are spending their summer.
+Below, see how six students are spending their summer.

 "I am focusing on developing essential skills in behavior intervention, data collection and professional collaboration."